Sanjidh090/sanjidh090.github.io/research/asr-study/README.md

 Source:[Goddamnit,You need source!](https://github.com/Sanjidh090/sanjidh090.github.io/blob/main/research%2Fasr-study%2FASR%20and%20Diarization%20Model%20Comparison.pdf)

 We have tried one model by [Hisab](https://huggingface.co/hishab/titu_stt_bn_fastconformer) the conformer model required a lot of processing and it's vulnerable to echoes and reverbs, We also noticed hallucination loop but somehow it was able to detect words whisper model could not.
 WER rate was nearly 0.71 at zero shot..Very iconic ,huh?

+After a little bit of finetuning and beam search using confomrer large by hishab, we managed to Bring the WER to .40 ...But faster whisper model remained invincible.
+Even raw data scaling wasn't good enough.
+Models needed fuzzy matched curated data, corrupted and mixed noise data like underwater sound, echo,hall efftect, spectrogram, hall effect and so on.